aavegotchi/aavegotchi-wiki/posts/en/ghst.md

 </div>

 GHST token is the eco-governance token of the Aavegotchi Universe.
-GHST is minted by depositing DAI into a <a href="https://wiki.aavegotchi.com/en/curve">bonding curve</a>.
+GHST is minted by depositing DAI into a [bonding curve](/posts/curve).
 As long as Ethereum exists, it will be possible to convert GHST back into DAI by interacting with the curve.

 GHST is an ERC-20 token running on the ethereum blockchain at the address: <a href="https://etherscan.io/token/0x3F382DbD960E3a9bbCeaE22651E88158d2791550">0x3F382DbD960E3a9bbCeaE22651E88158d2791550</a>.
 Be cautious to follow the guidelines below and refer to this exact address when gettin some.